blockset-corp/walletkit/README.md

 ## Demo Mobile Applications

-WalletKit includes IOS and Android demo applications.
+WalletKit includes iOS and Android demo applications.
 These applications illustrate basic usage of WalletKit to connect to numerous blockchains and to manage numerous wallets holding assets based on blockchain transactions.

-The IOS demo application is accessed using Xcode; the Andriod demo application is accessed using Android Studio.
+The iOS demo application is accessed using Xcode; the Andriod demo application is accessed using Android Studio.

 # Concepts